calvinthrall/calvinthrall.github.io/Research.md

 _Piecemeal Diplomacy: Globalization, Interest Groups, and the Atomization of Foreign Policy_ (Book Project)

-The Bureaucratic Origins of International Law (with Matt Malis)
+Diplomatic Capacity and International Cooperation (with Matt Malis)

 Revolving Door Diplomats (with David Lindsey and Matt Malis)